Can the hungry get food at the food bank?

 Can we come and see how food banking works?

 Yes!
 We encourage you to come!
 Seeing how the food is processed will give you a much better idea of how your donations are being used.
-Just give us a call to set up a tour and see for yourself how food banking is helping to feed the hungry in our community!
+Just give us a call to set up a tour and see for yourself how Gleaners is helping to feed the hungry in our community!
 Contact Sheila Carlson by phone at (317) 829-1769 or via email to schedule a tour.